 A lobectomy is one of the most common surgeries for lung cancer, and it involves removing the entire lobe of the lung where the tumor is located.
 For many people with early-stage lung cancer, this procedure can be curative.
 The outcomes are often very positive; studies show that more than 80% of patients who have a lobectomy live for more than 10 years after their diagnosis.
 Furthermore, about 64% of patients who undergo this type of lung-sparing surgery are still cancer-free five years later.
 It’s a standard and effective procedure that balances removing the cancer with preserving your remaining lung function.

-Pneumonectomy: Outcomes and Considerations
+Pneumonectomy: Weighing the Outcomes and Risks

 In some cases, the cancer is located in the center of the chest or has spread throughout the lung, making it necessary to remove the entire lung.
 This procedure is called a pneumonectomy.
 Because it’s a more extensive operation, it carries more risks and requires a longer recovery time than other lung surgeries.
 It’s not the right choice for everyone, and your doctors will only recommend it if you are healthy enough to live well with one lung.
 It’s crucial that a thoracic surgeon with significant experience performs this complex operation to ensure the best results.